Tai-Ji-Men/content-management-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.tjm.content-management-app' is invalid and this project uses 'com.tjm.content_management_app' instead.
+* The original package name 'com.tjm.content-management-app' is invalid and this project uses 'com.tjm.contentManagementApp' instead.

 # Getting Started